Nayyara Noor

-Early life and career
+Early life

 Nayyara Noor was born on 3 November 1950 in Guwahati, Assam.
-Her family and ancestors belonged to a merchant class.
-Her father was an active member of the All-India Muslim League and had hosted Pakistan's founding father Muhammad Ali Jinnah during his trip to Assam before the partition in 1947.
+Her family and ancestors belonged to a merchant class and had their roots in Amritsar, Punjab.
+Her father was an active member of the All-India Muslim League and had hosted Pakistan's founding father Muhammad Ali Jinnah during his trip to Assam before the Partition of India in 1947.

 In 1957 or 1958, Noor, along with her mother and siblings, migrated from India to Pakistan, settling in Karachi.
 However, her father stayed back in Assam until 1993 to look after the family's immovable properties.

+Career

 As a child, Nayyara is said to have been inspired by the bhajans of Kanan Devi and Kamla as well as the ghazals and thumris of Begum Akhtar.
-Although Nayyara had no formal musical background nor formal training, she was discovered by Professor Asrar Ahmad at the Islamia College in Lahore when he heard her sing the Lata Mangeshkar bhajan “Jo tum todo piya” from Jhanak Jhanak Payal Baaje for her friends and teachers at an annual dinner at the National College of Arts in Lahore in 1968.
+Although Nayyara had no formal musical background nor formal training, she was discovered by Professor Asrar Ahmad at the Islamia College in Lahore when he heard her sing the Lata Mangeshkar bhajan "Jo tum todo piya" from Jhanak Jhanak Payal Baaje for her friends and teachers at an annual dinner at the National College of Arts in Lahore in 1968.
 Soon thereafter, she was asked to sing for the university's Radio Pakistan programs.

 In 1971, Nayyara made her public singing debut in Pakistani television serials and then beginning with films such as Gharana (1973) and Tansen.
-She went on to sing ghazals, a form of song in Urdu poetry, penned by the famous poets such as Ghalib and Faiz Ahmed Faiz and performed with legends such as Mehdi Hassan and Ahmed Rushdi.
+She went on to sing ghazals, a form of Urdu poetry, penned by the famous poets such as Ghalib and Faiz Ahmad Faiz and performed with legends such as Mehdi Hassan and Ahmed Rushdi.